You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 DreamHost$2.95/moBloggersLimited97-day guarantee

-Hosting.com$3/moSpeed-focused devsYesLiteSpeed + NVMe
+Hosting.com$3/moSpeed-focused devsYesLiteSpeed plus NVMe

 Convesio$50/moWooCommerce scalingNoContainer auto-scaling